stapelberg/costream/README.md

 1. The OBS setup was pretty complicated: we needed to run multiple instances.

-## Current attempt: gstreamer-based WebRTC
+## Current attempt: gstreamer-based RTP

 <a href="https://youtu.be/1g46ei9aBH0"><img src="2020-06-27-webrtc.jpg"
 width="400" align="right" alt="thumbnail"></a>